 Utah Meal & Rest Breaks

 Utah requires meal and rest breaks for minor employees.
-Minor employee must be given a meal break of at least 30 minutes.
-This meal break must be no later than 5 hours after the employee starts working.
+Employers must give a meal break of at least 30 minutes.
+This meal break must occur no later than 5 hours after the employee starts working.

-In addition, minors must receive a 10-minute break for every 4 hours worked.
-Minor employees may not work more than 3 consecutive hours without a break.
+In addition, employers must allow minors a 10-minute break for every 4 hours worked.
+In addition, minor employees may not work more than 3 consecutive hours without a break.

 Vermont Meal & Rest Breaks

-Vermont state law doesn’t require specific meal or rest breaks, but it does require that employers provide employees with reasonable opportunities through the shift to use the restrooms and to eat.
+Vermont state law doesn’t require specific meal or rest breaks, but it does require that employers provide employees with reasonable opportunities through the shift to use the restroom and to eat.